Here's a game to play with an adult!

 How do you play?

 Firstly, choose the number of pegs on your board.
-Take it in turns with the grown-up to add a band to the board.
+Six might be a good choice to start with.
+Take it in turns with the adult to add a band to the board.
 Bands must fit round three pegs, in other words, each must make a triangle.

 A band can share a peg with other bands, but the triangles must not overlap (except along the edges and pegs).